sraver/graphql-api/README.md

 definition of your domain objects.
 - The protected endpoints from the `Nft` module can only be accessed when a valid JWT is used.
 When that is the case, the user can only list and transfer its own assets.
-- There is no unit tests because there is no real domain logic implemented on the application or domain layer.
-Integration tests would be interesting on this solution, but these were not the purpose of this example.

 ## Possible improvements